-Our primary facilities consist of approximately 44,000 square feet of leased research and office space located in San Diego, California.
-On November 1, 2005, we entered into an amendment (the "Amendment") to the lease covering the primary building for our headquarters and laboratories in San Diego, comprising approximately 29,000 square feet.
-The Amendment provides for a 7-year term, with options to extend.
-In December 2005, we extended the lease for another facility in San Diego that covers approximately 8,000 square feet of laboratory, office, and other space (the "Extension").
-That Extension is for five years, with an option to extend.
-The Amendment and the Extension each provide us with a right to terminate early.
-We have also subleased approximately 18,000 square feet of office space in San Diego through October 2007, and we have rights to extend our occupancy of the building once this sublease ends.
+Our primary facilities consist of approximately 53,000 square feet of leased research and office space located in San Diego, California.
+The lease covering the primary building for our headquarters and laboratories in San Diego, comprising approximately 29,000 square feet, has been amended to include an additional 24,000 square feet of office and other space.
+These properties are leased through the end of 2012, with options to extend.
+We also have the right to early terminate the lease with respect to the primary building and/or the additional space.
+We also lease another facility in San Diego that covers approximately 8,000 square feet of laboratory, office, and other space.
+That lease is through December 2010, with an option to extend and also provides us with a right to terminate early.
 We have leased approximately 30,000 square feet of chemistry research and development space in a single facility in Malmö, Sweden.
 Our Swedish lease commenced in June 2005 and has a ten-year term with a five-year renewal provision.
 We believe that our existing facilities are adequate for our current needs.